If your employer has offered you a settlement agreement, you’ll have to get legal advice on it. But how much is that going to cost?

 One of the first things you should do when you receive an offer of a settlement agreement is pick up the phone and speak to a solicitor.

-Most solicitors offer a free initial consultation of up to half an hour.
+Our solicitors offer a free initial consultation of up to half an hour.
 This is usually enough time for you to:

 - explain your situation